 Verb-아/어 있다 is expresses a continuing state of a completed action.
 After a certain action is finished, inevitably a certain state continues, right?
 It’s used to describe that state.

-Therefore, it is often used with passive verbs, such as 열리다 (to be opened), 닫히다 (to be closed), 켜지다 (to be turned on), 꺼지다 (to be turned off), 떨어지다 (to be dropped), and 놓이다 (to be put, to be placed), or any other verbs with passive meaning, such as 붙다 (to get attached) and 들다 (to be in sth).
+Therefore, it is often used with passive verbs, such as 열리다 (to be opened), 닫히다 (to be closed), 켜지다 (to be turned on), 꺼지다 (to be turned off) and 놓이다 (to be put, to be placed) and also some of the intransitive verbs like 떨어지다 (to fall, to be dropped), 붙다 (to get attached) and 들다 (to be in sth).

 We’ll learn more about the differences between active and passive verbs in Intermediate 1 course, including the ways to change active form of verb to its passive counterpart.

-For now, let’s look at the example sentences using the aforementioned passive verbs.
+For now, let’s look at the example sentences using the aforementioned passive verbs and intransitive verbs.

 문이 열려 있어요. (열리다 : to be opened + 아/어 있다) The door is open.
 (As a result of the action of opening, it is staying open.)